laplamgor/kantai3d/README.md

 # Installation

-Currently Kantai 3D is only available for PC and installed throught a [KC Cache Proxy](https://github.com/Tibowl/KCCacheProxy)
+Currently Kantai 3D is only available for PC and there for two options to install it.

-Please setup the proxy and install this patcher mod: https://github.com/laplamgor/kantai3d-kccp-patcher
+For Chrome user, please check out the [Chrome Extension](https://github.com/Tibowl/KCCacheProxy).

+For other user, you can use install throught [KanColle Cache Proxy Patcher](https://github.com/laplamgor/kantai3d-kccp-patcher).
+The KCCP patcher requires [KC Cache Proxy](https://github.com/Tibowl/KCCacheProxy).

 # Contribute your own depth Map